Visa Intelligent Commerce for AI Agents: Authentication, Tokens, and Payments

 Legacy payments and checkout flows assume a human at the wheel.
-In agentic commerce that assumption breaks.
-Without infrastructure tailored for secure agent-mediated transactions, merchants and platforms risk friction, abandoned purchases, and compromised conversions.
+In agentic commerce, that assumption breaks.
+Without infrastructure tailored for secure AI agent payments, merchants and platforms face more friction, abandoned purchases, and weaker conversion reliability.

 The Challenge of Commerce in an Agentic World